It’s considered Auckland’s main street, the axis on which the city spins.

 Meanwhile, back on Queen Street, it’s no coincidence that the closer you get to the harbour, where cruise ships dock the bigger the brand names.
 Gucci, Dior and Louis Vuitton all have glossy spectacular facades.

-Past Queens Arcade, a cute classic with a good variety of interesting retail, and we’re nearly at the end of Queen St. In the distance, the harbour, the Ferry Building where ferries to Devonport and Waiheke Island leave from, the central train hub of Britomart.
+In the distance, the harbour, the Ferry Building where ferries to Devonport and Waiheke Island leave from, the central train hub of Britomart.
 People peel off toward Princes Wharf, the Viaduct, Wynyard Quarter… the waterfront is another world.